psiberx/cp2077-neurespec/README.md

 Contact me if you would like to see the mod in your language and would like to participate.
 At the moment, there are not so many texts to translate.
 Check the [english translation](https://github.com/psiberx/cp2077-neurespec/blob/master/data/lang/en-us.lua) file to get them.

+## Future Plans

+- An immersive version in which you have to meet the stats requirements and buy the mod from ripperdoc in order to access the respec functions.
+- A redscript version of the mod.

 ## Acknowledgements